Timeline for 2020 Census Data Release

 The Census Count Has Begun – What About the Estimates?

-North Carolinians will soon receive invitations to respond to the 2020 Census and communities throughout the state will continue to promote the 2020 Census in order to ensure that EVERYONE is counted.
+North Carolinians will soon received invitations in April 2020 to respond to the 2020 Census and communities throughout the state will continue to promote the 2020 Census in order to ensure that EVERYONE is counted.
 These counts will not be reported for local municipalities and counties until 2021.
 However, annual estimates of the population will once again be prepared and reported by both the US Census Bureau and the State Demographer in the North Carolina Office of State Budget and Management.

 Per the State Demographer's Office at NC OSBM, here are the key dates and activities of the population estimates program and how they relate to the 2020 Census: